Medical Records

 - Observations by nurses and other members of your health care team

-At the University of Michigan, we participate in a state-wide health information exchange (HIE) that allows other doctors and hospitals outside of U of M to access information that we’ve collected about patients.
-Also, there are other ways that patient information is shared electronically with health care providers outside of U of M. See When and Why We Share Your Health Information for more information about how we share patient information with other health care providers.
+We participate in a state-wide health information exchange (HIE) that allows other doctors and hospitals outside of U-M Health to access information that we’ve collected about patients.
+Also, there are other ways that patient information is shared electronically with health care providers outside of U-M Health.

 Some of your health information is available online through our secure MyUofMHealth Patient Portal.
-Learn more about the patient portal.
-To request (electronic or paper) copies of your Michigan Medicine health information, you can use this ROI form:
+To request (electronic or paper) copies of your health information, you can use this ROI form:

 Records requested in paper will be sent through the U.S. mail and fees may apply (see fee schedule on ROI form).
 Our average turnaround time for processing requests is five to seven business days (some exceptions apply and Radiology exams on CD require separate processing explained below).
 Records needed for medical emergencies will be faxed directly to a physician or medical facility.
 There are three ways to submit requests: